SuryaB1/nn-piecewise-abstraction-synthesizer/docs/CONTRIBUTING.md

 3. **Install Required Dependencies**
    - Run `pip install -r requirements.txt` to install all necessary dependencies.

+4. **Test Execution**
+   - After activating your virtual environment, run `python src/nn_piecewise_abstraction_synthesizer/main.py` from the top-level directory.
+   - After several seconds, you should see a directory called `tess_form_gif/` in the top-level directory containing the files `cegis_iteration_0.png` and `tessellation_formation.gif`.
+The PNG and GIF should both show the same plot of three red points, three blue points, two yellowish-green points, two dashed lines, one solid green line, and two axes with labels from -10.0 to 10.0.

 You are now ready to start development.
 For the next steps, please refer to the [todo.md](todo.md) file.

 ### Additional Notes for Development